 After all, even though everyone says “You-know-who” it is clear that everyone does know who is being spoken of.
 His activities were evidently public enough and went on long enough in some admissible context for everyone to have learned what name he was going by, even if he did ultimately manage to frighten the public into never speaking it.

-Not until DHs we didn’t.
+Not until DHs we weren’t.
 And the only reason it came up then was that by that time Voldemort finally had all the Ministry’s resources at his command and was able to make it so. i.e., it only became an issue after Voldemort won.
 We were never given any reason to believe that it had ever been dangerous before that.
 Indeed, Albus was constantly telling people to buck up and say the name.

-Rowling never took the trouble to establish that names, let alone “true” names (which “Lord Voldemort” certainly isn’t) have any particular power in the Potterverse.
+Rowling also never took the trouble to establish that names, let alone “true” names (which “Lord Voldemort” certainly isn’t) have any particular power in the Potterverse.
 Albus only told us that the refusal to speak Voldemort’s chosen name gave that name more power than it merited.

 If she had been invoking the tradition that True Names have power over their subject, people opposed to him would have all been calling him Tom Riddle.
 And Albus would have been making sure that everyone knew that that was his real name.